How to Be More Sustainable: 5 Life Tips

 “Sustainability is a term that focuses on limiting your environmental impact so you can take measures to protect that environment not just for yourself, but also for the next generation.
-With this added attention to protecting the environment in the current social climate, many people are looking to build sustainability into their lifestyles, both personally and professionally.” – Dr. Jessica MH Young, Assistant Professor of Environmental Studies at Unity College
+With this added attention to protecting the environment in the current social climate, many people are looking to build sustainability into their lifestyles, both personally and professionally.” – Doug Fox, Hybrid Learning Programs Liaison at Unity College

 Here are some sustainable living tips that you can embrace to make a difference in your own life.

 But First, What Is Sustainability?

 Sustainable living is defined as “prioritizing the use of natural and renewable resources instead of creating excess waste and depleting resources for future generations.”
 Environmentally friendly actions are a major way you can learn to live sustainably.
 By learning to live and work in a more sustainable manner, you not only limit the number of resources you personally use, but you also protect the environment for the next generation, so those that come next can also enjoy a rich, beautiful world.

 5 Easy Sustainable Living Tips for Everyday Life